Student-Management-System/StuMgmtDocker/README.md

+## Environment variables

+A bunch of environment variables contain configuration options that cannot be hardcoded (e.g. passwords).
+These are set via `args.sh`.
+If you don't have such a file, create one from `args.template.sh`.
+Make sure to `source args.sh` before calling any `docker compose` commands.

+Most environment variables must be present when running the docker containers.
+These can be changed without re-building images or containers (only re-starting is required).
+Only `SPARKY_VERSION` and `FRONTEND_WEBMASTER` are build args, that must be present when the images are built.
+Changes to these variables only take effect when re-building images.

 ## Building images

-1) `source args.sh` to make the required environment variables available to subsequent commands
-	* if required, create an appropriate `args.sh` from `args.template.sh`
-	* the pipe character `|` is generally not allowed in the values, as it leads to problems for the sed command

-2) run `docker compose build` to build all required docker images
+1) run `docker compose build` to build all required docker images

 ## Running containers